sitesoft-be/gravityforms-vat-checker/README.md

 ## Overview

-**Gravity Forms EU VAT Checker** is a WordPress plugin that adds a custom field type to Gravity Forms for validating European VAT numbers using an external API.
+**Gravity Forms EU VAT Checker** is a WordPress plugin that adds a field to Gravity Forms for validating European VAT numbers using an external API.
 The plugin supports country selection and optional field mapping for name, address, zip code, city, and country.